Neutropenia: A Vulnerable Time for Infections

 provider know if the area becomes irritated or if you develop hemorrhoids.

+about flossing.
 Flossing can open new wounds and create an entry for bacteria.

 Avoid accidents and injuries.
 Be careful not to cut yourself in any way, including